 The CWCF has formed a Network of Worker Co-op Developers which is now part of CoopZone Developers’ Network Co-operative to help ensure that there are competent consulting resource people available to groups wishing to start a worker co-op, or who need assistance once the co-op is operating.
 In addition, CoopZone maintains a list of lawyers who work with co-ops, the CoopZone Legal Network.

-CWCF members (as Members of a Member-Owner) are eligible to receive member benefits, such as discounted member rates for programs and Conferences, from the Canadian Co-operative Association and most Co-op Provincial Associations, such as the Ontario Co-operative Association.
+CWCF members (as Members of a Member-Owner) are eligible to receive member benefits, such as discounted member rates for programs and Conferences, from Co-operatives and Mutuals Canada and most Co-op Provincial Associations, such as the Ontario Co-operative Association.

 Group Insurance Plan

 The Co-operators offer a Member Benefits insurance plan to CWCF members & their members and employees, for a variety of coverages (auto, home, medical/dental, travel medical, farm, etc.), as well as the Co-op Guard program for the insurance needs of co-operatives.
 For more information, see this link.

 Provision of information on the Co-operative Pension Plan